DUAL DIAGNOSIS

 • Development of withdrawal symptoms, which can be relieved by taking more of the substance

-On the whole, both mental health conditions or addiction issues can cause several and varied challenges to your everyday life—and the combination of the two can often require individualized treatment strategies to begin the journey of recovery.
+On the whole, both mental health conditions and addiction issues can cause several and varied challenges to your everyday life—and the combination of the two can often require individualized treatment strategies to begin the journey of recovery.

 Depression and Substance Use Statistics